Oxford's Population

 Area Profiles

-Reports for Oxford and Oxfordshire's key geographies - local authorities, wards, and neighbourhoods
+Reports for Oxford and Oxfordshire's key geographies - local authorities, wards, and neighbourhoods.

 Data

-Population estimates and projections with interactive chart, 2001-2026
+Population estimates and projections 2001-2026.

 The 2019 Oxford Indices of Deprivation report provides charts and maps of relative deprivation throughout the city.